 Until churches realize the possibility that gay people can and should be included in the local church, even while gay, we will not be able to effectively minister the love of God and the gospel of Jesus Christ to this beautiful segment of God’s creation.

-For those who cannot consider homosexuality to be anything other than a sin against God’s design for humanity, I humbly request and thank you for hearing me out over the next eighteen short chapters.
+For those who cannot consider homosexuality to be anything other than a sin against God’s design for humanity, I humbly request and thank you for hearing me out through the pages of this book.

 Imagine if you will, a room full of 400 people who have all come together to worship the Lord.
 There’s a band up front.
 There’s praise music.
 People are worshiping the Lord, some with hands in the air, some prostrate on the floor.
 Someone in the crowd has a beautiful giant orange and red flag, and he’s waving it rhythmically with the music.
 It’s a beautiful scene of worship.
 The leader says into the microphone, “if you have your prayer language, just begin to pray in tongues as the Spirit leads.”
 And then gently, softly, people are praying in the Spirit, worshiping and thanking the Lord.
 The music continues, and another song is sung.
 Thereafter the voices of people praising God can be heard.
 Eventually, among the sounds of worship to the Lord, one voice stands out.
 This one voice is singing, and all the other voices and sounds die down.